Medical academic staff committee overview

 Medical academics conference 2023

-The theme of the 2023 conference was Developing and maintaining a passion for research and education.
-In the run-up to the Conference there was a series of webinars considering different aspects of the theme:
+The 2023 conference took place on Friday 12 May both online and at BMA House, London.
+The theme was Developing and maintaining a passion for research and education.
+The conference was chaired by Professor David Katz.
+In the run-up to the conference there was a series of webinars considering different aspects of the theme:

 • 8 February - Developing and maintaining a passion for research